Skip to main content

 Climate Gap Report

-In October 2022, Ethical Consumer published its second annual report looking at consumer action on climate change.
-It looked at ten key actions consumers must take for the UK to reach its emissions reductions goals, and how far we are from meeting them.
-It also looked at what governments and business can and should be doing to reduce the gap between emissions currently produced and the target for 2030.
+In October 2023, Ethical Consumer published its third annual Climate Gap report looking at consumer action on climate change.
+It looked at twelve key actions consumers, governments and companies must take for the UK to reach its emissions reductions goals, and how far we are from meeting them.

 Read the heating summary on our website, or read the overall Climate Gap report summary where you can also download a copy of the report.